-1.5.3 STATERAMP READY STATUS
+1.5.4 STATERAMP READY STATUS

 A Ready status indicates that the product meets StateRAMP's Minimum Mandatory Requirements and most critical controls.
-The Ready requirements are published here and vary by Impact Level for Low or Moderate/High.
+The Ready requirements are published here and vary by Impact Level for Low, Moderate, or High.
 The security package for Ready includes a Readiness Assessment Report (RAR) submitted by a StateRAMP 3PAO, attesting to the minimum mandates.
-The required Ready documentation, including boundary diagram, inventory worksheet, roles, and permissions matrix, must be included in the security package provided to our Security Team with our StateRAMP Program Management Office (PMO).
+The required Ready documentation, including boundary diagram, inventory worksheet, roles, and permissions matrix, must be included in the security package provided to our Security Team through the StateRAMP Program Management Office (PMO).
 The StateRAMP PMO provides independent validation and verification that the security package and RAR comply with the standards established by the StateRAMP governing board and committees.

-1.5.4 STATERAMP PROVISIONAL STATUS
+1.5.5 STATERAMP PROVISIONALLY AUTHORIZED STATUS

-Provisional status may be assigned by a sponsoring government or Approvals Committee to a package submitted for Authorized Status, if the product meets the Authorization requirements, but one of the product's interconnected technologies is not StateRAMP or FedRAMP Authorized.
-To achieve a Provisional Status, the interconnected technology must have a current StateRAMP Security Snapshot.
+Provisionally Authorized status may be assigned by a sponsoring government or Approvals Committee ("Sponsoring Body") to a package submitted in consideration for Authorized Status, as defined in Section 1.5.6 below, if the product meets the Authorization requirements, but one or more of the following items are identified:

+- 1. One of the product's interconnected technologies is not StateRAMP or FedRAMP Authorized.
+To achieve a Provisionally Authorized Status, the interconnected technology must leverage a current StateRAMP Security Snapshot.
 The interconnected technology Provider(s) may obtain a single-use StateRAMP Security Snapshot without becoming a StateRAMP member.
 Read more about StateRAMP's Boundary Guidance at www.stateramp.org/templates-resources.
-The StateRAMP PMO provides independent validation and verification that the security package and SAR comply with the standards established by the StateRAMP governing boards.
+The StateRAMP PMO provides independent validation and verification that the security package and SAR comply with the standards established by the StateRAMP governing board and committees. - 2.
+During the PMO review, it is identified that one or more deficiencies exist that the PMO and Sponsoring Body agree could reasonably be remediated through the issuance of a Plan of Action and Milestone entry and that these deficiencies do not materially affect the overall security posture of the product.